 The Clerk of the Course will have the option to carry out "live snatches" under lights and local Yellow Flags.
+There will be no live snatches in Formula Ford Races.

 22.8 Placement of Advertising and Signage

 Teams and competitors may use the A3 clip frame information boards provided in pit garages (where applicable).
 Otherwise, placards, banners, advertisements, stickers, decals or leaflets must not be attached, erected, installed or placed anywhere around the MSV venue, including without limitation on any windows, fascias, hospitality suites or doors without MSV's express written permission.
 Any cost incurred by MSV to rectify or repair any damage caused by any breach of this provision shall be immediately reimbursed by the Team or Competitor on demand.